 According to her, Petrobras' current business plan already foresaw increasing diesel production by 300,000 barrels/day, reaching 80% self-sufficiency.

-“Given the new global scenario, the company is reassessing its goal to reach 100% within the same period,” Chambriard stated during the CNN Talks infrastructure event in São Paulo, adding that this production increase is “an ongoing internal discussion,” driven by Petrobras’ ability to overcome challenges.
+“Given the new global scenario, the company is reassessing its goal to reach 100% within the same period,” Chambriard stated during the CNN Talks Infra Energy for the Future event in São Paulo, adding that this production increase is “an ongoing internal discussion,” motivated by Petrobras’ ability to overcome challenges.

 The executive stated that Petrobras' domestic oil and gas production capacity already protects Brazil from international energy fluctuations and crises, bringing stability to the domestic market.